 The School's curriculum, plan and schemes of work take proper account of the needs of all pupils, including those with SEN and disabilities.
 The School regularly reviews pupil progress to help monitor whether children are making expected progress.
 Slow progress and low attainment do not necessarily mean that a child has SEN (and should not automatically lead to a pupil being recorded as having SEN).

 However, where the School reasonably considers that a pupil may have a learning difficulty, for example where there are early indications that a pupil is not making expected progress, the School will do all that is reasonable to report and consult with parents and the pupil (as appropriate) to help determine the action required including whether any additional support is needed, such as in-class support.

 The School may request parents to obtain a formal assessment of their child (such as by an educational psychologist), the cost of which will be the responsibility of the parents.
-Where parents wish to request a formal assessment from outside of school, parents are encouraged to discuss this with the School beforehand and the School can recommend appropriate professionals who might be able to help.
+Where parents wish to request a formal assessment from outside school, they must ensure the School is given copies of all advice and reports received.
 Consultation with the school is required before the assessment takes place and communication with the school and assessor before the assessment is completed is required.
 Once the assessments have been completed and final reports received parents must ensure the School is given copies of all advice and reports received.
-It is not usually possible to have an Ed Psych assessment done prior to Year 4.
+It is not usually possible to have an Educational Psychologist assessment done prior to Year 4.

 If there are significant emerging concerns, or identified SEN or disability, the School will take action to put appropriate special educational provision in place taking into account any advice from specialists.
-Parents will always be consulted and kept informed of any action taken to help their child, and of the outcome of this action through informal and formal communication with both the child's teachers and the Assistant Head (Learning Support and Pupil Development), or the Head of Learning Support and Wellbeing (Woodbridge School Prep).

-Due weight will also be given to a pupil's wishes (according to their age, maturity and capability).
+Parents should be consulted and kept informed of any action taken to help their child, and of the outcome of this action through informal and formal communication with both the child's teachers and the Assistant Head (Learning Support and Pupil Development), or the Head of Learning Support and Wellbeing (Woodbridge School Prep).
+Due consideration will also be given to a pupil's wishes (according to their age, maturity and capability).